practicatto/practicatto/.github/README.md

 ```
 hi!

-- currently learning: rust, zig and ocaml

-- now: I'm doing full stack development
+- now: I'm doing backend development

 - favorite quote: "Good morning.
 We are all burning away slowly, and everything is fine".

+- I like learning new things, and even if I don’t know much, I enjoy talking about it with people.
+If you just want to yap about anything, I’m up for that too.
+I like talking to people :)

-If you want to contact me for some reason: me@practicat.dev
+If you want to contact me: me@practicat.dev or ping me on discord my user is practicat ^^

  ╱|、
 (˚ˎ。7